cds-snc/consultation-references/base-product-roadmap.md

 This milestone aims to address the gap program branches face when trying to establish product management teams.
 While program teams have their own set of responsibilities related to the mandate of the organization, most IT related functions are provided by a corporate branch, meaning that negotiations on priorities and technology choices have to be made in collaboration.

-Large departments have many competing priorities and it may require a lot of planning ahead of getting access to key talent from an IT branch.
+Large departments have many competing priorities and it may require a lot of planning ahead to get access to key talent from an IT branch, further more to maintain those individuals throughout the product's life cycle.

 Securing the collaboration through a partnership may be possible if a clear roadmap is established with sufficient funding secured for both the operation of the program as well as its underlying technology continuous improvements.

+Inspired from the IT Strategy's team work on Implementing Product Management at Employment and Social Development Canada [^3], securing such a partnership requires an agreement between the program's senior officials, the CFO and the CIO.

 ### Team Setup